Kingsmead Stadium: Greyhound racing

 was to take place in the summer renamed just the Silver Salver.

 Trainer Patsy Byrne joined the track and trained Juvenile champion Druids Johno; the black dog was half owned by H.R.H.
 Prince Edward.
 The half share had been given to the Prince by Byrne during a charity meeting at Canterbury, all prize money would go to the Royal Marines Benevolent Fund.
 It was the same year that black dog was the beaten favourite in the 1990 English Greyhound Derby Final.

 In 1992 that Canterbury played host to a new TV channel called Sportscast and Glengar Ranger reached the 1992 English Greyhound Derby final to put the seal on another progressive year.

 Closure

 In 1995 the track was refused a betting licence, forcing trainers to march on council offices in protest.
 A reprieve arrived, but clearly there were problems with the local council.
 A year later plans were rejected for a redevelopment proposal for houses and a hotel, but it was known that further plans would be submitted.

 In October 1997 a development brief was approved and in 1998 it was revised to include 140 residential units.
 On 30 October 1999 racing came to an end at Kingsmead Stadium.
-The site was soon be demolished, and today it is where Ambleside Place and Westwood Drive is situated.
+The site was soon demolished, and today it is where Ambleside Place and Westwood Drive is situated.